 I am “a voice of one calling: ‘In the wilderness prepare the way for the Lord; make straight in the desert a highway for our God.’”

-John the Baptist not only set the records straight about who he was and who he was not, but he also started testifying about his cousin Jesus.
-As John saw Jesus walking by one day he turned around and told two of his disciples that Jesus is the Messiah.
+John the Baptist not only set the records straight about who he was and who he was not, but he also began to talk about his cousin Jesus.
+As he saw Jesus walking by one day he turned around and told two of his disciples that Jesus is the Messiah.
 (John 1:36-37):

 “When he saw Jesus passing by, he said, ‘Look, the Lamb of God!’